MA3CIN/kpt_functions_demo/Nephio/scale-UPF-guide.md

 kpt alpha rpkg approve -n default "$upf_package_revision"
 ```

-We can check the current lifecycle stage of a package using the kpt get command
+We can check the current lifecycle stage of a package using the kpt get command.

 <details>